mmdemirbas/timeline/README.md

 ![](doc/uml.png)

-`Range` is a pair of `Comparable` values (start & end points).
+`Range` is a pair of `Comparable` values used as start & end points.

-This is the simplest data structure in the library.
+`Interval` is an association between a `Range` and an arbitrary value.

 `Timeline` is the base interface.
-It has only one method.
+It has only one method, namely `StaticTimeline toStaticTimeline(Range<C>)`

-`StaticTimeline` is a finite segment of `Comparable` values which allows to associate its arbitrary sub-segments (`Interval`s) with a list of arbitrary values.
-The implementation utilises `NavigableMap` as 'interval map' (consider as another representation of 'interval tree').
+`StaticTimeline` is an interface representing a finite segment of `Comparable` values and allowing to associate its arbitrary sub-segments (`Interval`s) with a list of arbitrary values.

-`StaticTimeline` is the most important and most complex data structure in the library.
-Actually, it has 150+ lines of code which is not so complex tough.
+The `StaticTimelineImp` implementation utilises `NavigableMap` as 'interval map' which can be considered as another representation of an 'interval tree'.
+This is the most crucial part of the library, since efficiency of all calculations depends it.

-`UnionTimeline` is a union of contained timelines, as the name suggests.
+`UnionTimeline` merges a collection of timelines into one, as the name suggests.

 `PatchedTimeline` is a timeline which adds patch support on top of a base timeline.
 Patch support is the ability to add, remove, or change